anyways-open/AspectedRouting/AspectedRouting/Format.md

 There are two possibilities in order to calculate the possible direction of a traveller can go over an edge:

-1) This can be indicated explicitely with the 'oneway'-field.
+1) This can be indicated explicitly with the 'oneway'-field.
 If this expression returns `both`, the edge is traversable in two directions.
 If it is either `with` or `against`, then it is not
 2) This can be indicated with having a speed or factor which is equal to (or smaller then) 0, in conjunction with a `_direction=with` or `_direction=against` tag.
 Bicycle lanes are an excellent example for this: a `cycleway:right=yes; cycleway:left=no`, the speed and factor for `_direction=with` could be far greater then for `_direction=against`

 Note that `_direction=with` and `_direction=against` are _not_ supported in Itinero1.0 profiles.
 For maximal compatibility and programming comfort, a mixture of both techniques should be used.
 For example, one aspect interpreting the legal onewayness in tandem with one aspect determining comfort by direction is optimal.